Wizatar08/EscapeMazeJavaGame/README.md

 # StealAndEscapeJavaGame
-Name likely to change in the future
+Name likely to change in the future.

+Only src and lib files added (out files excluded).